-Seeds of Solidarity Farm is open to the public for the purchase of organic produce from their self-serve farm stand.
+Seeds of Solidarity Farm and Education Center is open to the public for the purchase of organic produce from their self-serve farm stand.

 165 Chestnut Hill Road, Orange, MA 01364